microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 ## Background
 FHIR (Fast Healthcare Interoperability Resources) is the standard format for data storage and exchange in Microsoft's health data platform.
 Microsoft's FHIR infrastructure rests on two Azure components: [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) (PaaS) and [Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/overview) (PaaS).
 For this training, we will be focusing on the FHIR service, which is provisioned as part of [Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/).

-In Azure FHIR workflows, FHIR service receives REST API requests from remote client apps and manages all FHIR data persistance and retrieval tasks.
+In Azure FHIR workflows, the FHIR service receives REST API requests from remote client apps and manages all FHIR data persistance and retrieval tasks.
 Meanwhile, the open-source [FHIR-Proxy](https://github.com/microsoft/fhir-proxy) acts as a checkpoint surrounding FHIR service, filtering the incoming and outgoing FHIR data according to a set of admin-defined rules.

 For bulk ingestion of FHIR data into FHIR service, Microsoft offers the open-source [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) utility.
 With FHIR-Bulk Loader, admins can import large amounts of FHIR data with point and click ease.
 We will be working with FHIR-Bulk Loader in Challenge-03.